 How is my operation planned?

-You will receive detailed instructions from your plastic surgeon on how to prepare for your operation.
+You will receive detailed instructions from your plastic surgeon about how you or your child should prepare for your operation.

-These instructions include guidelines for eating, drinking and smoking as well as information on taking and – if necessary – discontinuing medication.
+These instructions include guidelines for eating, drinking and smoking as well as information on taking and discontinuing medication.

 If you follow these recommendations carefully, you will make a decisive contribution to the problem-free course of your operation.